 Where Are They Now?

-Several members of Ugly Kid Joe remained active in the music biz after the band dissolved; Whitfield Crane replaced Keith Caputo as vocalist for New York aggro-metallers Life Of Agony for a brief period in the late '90s before moving on to other short lived projects like Medication (with former Machine Head guitarist Logan Mader) and Another Animal.
+The members of Ugly Kid Joe remained active in the music biz after the band dissolved.
+Whit Crane briefly fronted New York aggro-metallers Life Of Agony in the late '90s before moving on to other short lived projects like Medication (with former Machine Head guitarist Logan Mader) and Another Animal.
 He also made cameo appearances on songs by Motorhead ("Born to Raise Hell" from the Airheads movie soundtrack) and on Judas Priest guitarist Glenn Tipton's solo album Baptizm of Fire.
-Shannon Larkin has become an in-demand drummer best known for his work with Godsmack and Amen, whilst guitarist Dave Fortman went into studio engineering and produced albums by Superjoint Ritual, EyeHateGod, Anthrax, and Mudvayne.
+Shannon Larkin became an in-demand session drummer best known for his work with Godsmack and Amen, whilst guitarist Dave Fortman went into studio engineering and produced albums by Superjoint Ritual, EyeHateGod, Anthrax, and Mudvayne.

 Happily, the Ugly Kid Joe story isn't completely finished yet.
 In 2010 the band announced that they were getting back together to write new material, which finally resurfaced in 2012 as a self released six-track EP titled, in typical UKJ fashion, Stairway to Hell.
-Released as a digital-only package in June of 2012, CD copies became available in July and Ugly Kid Joe spent the summer gigging around the European metal festival circuit and opening several shows for Guns N' Roses in Israel.
-A music video for the track "Devil's Paradise" shows that Ugly Kid Joe hasn't lost its edge.
-Crane sounds eerily like the long lost love child of AC/DC's Bon Scott and Ozzy Osbourne on this track, and the band sounds killer.
+Ugly Kid Joe spent that summer gigging the European festival circuit and opening shows for Guns N' Roses in Israel.
+A music video for the track "Devil's Paradise" showed that Ugly Kid Joe hadn't lost their edge.

 A new full length album, Uglier Than They Used Ta Be, was released on the band's own UKJ Records label in October 2015.
 The recording was financed through a successful crowd funding campaign on pledgemusic.com.
 The album features nine original tracks and two cover songs - the Motörhead classic "Ace of Spades" and Rare Earth's "Papa Was a Rolling Stone."
 Motörhead guitarist Phil Campbell makes guest appearances on "Ace of Spades" and on two other tracks, "My Old Man" and "Under the Bottom."